Section A: What is a UKVI Sponsor Action Plan?

 The Home Office will suspend your sponsorship licence where it needs to investigate the matter further before making any decision.
 This could then result in the revocation of your licence.
 In some cases, however, where a breach is especially serious and indefensible, the Home Office has the power to revoke your licence altogether without prior suspension.

 You’ll be at risk of losing your licence if you’ve been found to be employing illegal workers.
-If you’ve failed to carry out prescribed right to work checks to establish a statutory excuse against illegal working, you’ll also be facing a possible civil penalty of up to £20,000 per worker, and even criminal prosecution.
+If you’ve failed to carry out prescribed right to work checks to establish a statutory excuse against illegal working, you’ll also be facing a possible civil penalty of up to £45,000 per illegal worker for a first breach, and up to £60,000 for repeat breaches, and potentially criminal prosecution.
 If you’re found guilty of employing a migrant who you knew, or had reasonable cause to believe, didn’t have permission to work in the UK, you could be given a custodial sentence of up to 5 years and be ordered to pay an unlimited fine.

 Even in the context of relatively minor breaches, your licence will be revoked if you fail to comply with any Home Office sponsor action plan designed to reinstate your licence rating.
 If your sponsorship licence is revoked, this can have a serious impact on your business, especially if you’re heavily reliant on migrant workers.
-Having revoked your licence, the Home Office will also curtail the leave of any migrant workers currently employed by you.
+Having revoked your licence, the Home Office will also curtail the leave of any migrant workers currently employed by you, typically limiting them to no more than 60 calendar days to find a new sponsor or leave the UK.

 The grant of a sponsorship licence will allow you, as a Home Office approved sponsor, to recruit someone from outside the UK who doesn’t otherwise have immigration status to undertake work, or the work in question — provided they meet the requirements for a visa.